FHIR/Ucum-java/README.md

 # Usage

+Declare dependencies on:
+1. the base module `org.fhir:ucum`;
+2. the ucum-essence parsing interface module `org.fhir:ucum.xmlpull`;
-Declare dependency on `org.fhir:ucum`, one of the `ucum-essence` types of parsers `ucum.xmlpull` and one of the available implementations.
+3. and one of the available implementations: `org.fhir:ucum.xpp3`, `org.fhir:ucum.android`, `org.fhir:ucum.mxp1`.

-For Java desktop/server, we recommend using XPP3:
+For Java 9+, we recommend using MXP1:
 ```xml
 <dependency>
     <groupId>org.fhir</groupId>